UgoDasseleer/write-up-Intermediate-Nmap/README.md

 We can already see a user and a password.
 (Have I already told u, it is an easy and short box).

-We can also see that the ssh is the only port opened port and X11 belongs to ssh(graphical)
+We can also see that the ssh is the only opened port and X11 belongs to ssh(graphical)

 ## Connect into the machine